najtompkins/automated_card_game/README.md

         <p align="center" vertical_align='center'>
         <img src="./images/excel_images/TotalsWon.png" alt="Third Image" width="50%"/>
         </p>
 6. **Generated Game Data**: After all has been done, the user is free to explore the other worksheets.
 A few buttons exist between the 4 worksheets that allow the user the simulate another game.
 The 'Game Data' worksheet presents the use with every metric recorded during the game.
 Longer games result in longer tables, shorter games, the opposite.
-Each row is either a complete round, or a sub-round within a war.
+Each row is either a complete round, or a sub-round within a War.
         <p align="center" vertical_align='center'>
         <img src="./images/excel_images/GameDataTable.png" alt="Third Image" width="100%"/>
         </p>
 7. **Hidden Macros**: As mentioned, this version operates using macros.
 Another word for macros in this context are subroutines.
-Everything from comparing card values to each other using Index/Match functions, to shuffling the starting deck, creating the front-end, or dealing cards back into the players' hands when they've run out... they are all subroutines developed for this workbook.
+Everything from comparing card values to each other using Index/Match functions, to shuffling the starting deck, creating the front end, or dealing cards back into the players' hands when they've run out... they are all subroutines developed for this workbook.
 Take a look at a few below.
-    **Note: The shuffling algorithm sub was generated using ChatGPT 4 on 3/16/24.
+    - **Note: The shuffling algorithm sub was generated using ChatGPT 4 on 3/16/24.
 This entire codeblock was generated so that development effort could be spent on the rest of the program.
-GPT was also utilized in other areas, though mostly for aesthetic and UX purposes.**
+GPT was also utilized in other areas throughout the program, though mostly for aesthetic and UX purposes.**
         <p align="center" vertical_align='center'>
         <img src="./images/excel_images/DealToComparisonCode.png" alt="Third Image" width="33%"/>
         <img src="./images/excel_images/MakeEverythingCode.png" alt="Third Image" width="33%"/>